 People come to Google to learn new things, and visuals can make all the difference.
 Google Lens lets you search what you see — from your camera, your photos or even your search bar.
 Today we’re seeing more than 3 billion searches with Lens every month, and an increasingly popular use case is learning.
 For example, many students might have schoolwork in a language they aren't very familiar with.
 That’s why we’re updating the Translate filter in Lens so it’s easy to copy, listen to or search translated text, helping students access education content from the web in over 100 languages.

 AR is also a powerful tool for visual learning.
-With the new AR athletes in Search, you can see signature moves from some of your favourite athletes in AR — like Simone Biles’s famous balance beam routine.
+With the new AR athletes in Search, you can see signature moves from some of your favorite athletes in AR — like Simone Biles’s famous balance beam routine.

 Evaluate information with About This Result